nim-lang/nimble/readme.markdown

 Because the develop files are user-specific and they contain local file system paths they **MUST NOT** be committed.

-**Current limitations:**

-* Currently transitive dependencies in the `dependencies` section of the develop file are not allowed.
-In the future, they should be allowed because this will allow using in develop mode some transitive package dependencies without having in develop mode the full dependency tree path to them.
-It was a design mistake that was not allowed at the beginning.
-The current workaround is to add the transitive dependency as a dependency in the project's `.nimble` file.

 ### nimble lock